insidetheboxgames/LoggerandTimer/README.md

 ```
 However they are also used together so at the end during the destructor of the Timer the Logger is called to output all of the Timers that were generated and what their final times where.
 *Note it is dangerous to leave a timer not closed because that may skew the time that it reports at the very end.*
+*Note 2 the Timer should not be looped upon itself because that can cause errant result as shown in [LogOutput](https://github.com/insidetheboxgames/LoggerandTimer/blob/Debugging/TimerandLogger/LogOutput/Oct_23_17.38.29_2023.txt)*
 ## Timer:
 ### Main Functionality:
 The main use case of the timer class is to time how long a function take to execute.
 It will track all functions that you place a Timer::begin and a Timer::end into.